cpearson3/another-sass-interface-framework/README.md

-# Bootsmooth SCSS UI (version 1.1.1)
+# Bootsmooth Sass UI (version 1.1.1)

-Bootsmooth is a simple and responsive UI framework built with SCSS.
+Bootsmooth is a simple and responsive UI framework built with Sass.

 ### Building